bmaunde/guidelines/Magento/magento-cloud-setup.md

 ### Installation of a Standalone Develoment Environment
 This step allows you to set up a new environment for development purposes.
 This is standalone from the cloud environment.
 For an integrated environment, please see the relevant section below.

-To install, you will need to navigate to the ddirectory - e.g/var/www/html/magento .
+To install, you will need to navigate to the desired installation root directory - e.g/var/www/html.

 #### Clone Magento Commerce
-Use the following command to clone magento commerce to a new installation directory such as
+Use the following command to clone magento commerce to a new installation directory.

+    composer create-project --repository=https://repo.magento.com/ magento/project-enterprise-edition magento

 #### Setup Permissions
 The first thing you need to perform is set up permission with the magento user - in local development, this can be the user you are currently logged in with.
 You will then need to execute the following instructions: